Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/03-beamforming/Module_01_Custom_Platform/README.md

 * sw/src/boot/u-boot.elf is built from the [u-boot-xlnx repository](https://github.com/Xilinx/u-boot-xlnx)

 The software platform is through the TCL script located `sw/vck_190_v1_0_pfm.tcl`.
-In this section you will review important aspects of the `vck_190_v1_0_pfm.tcl` script used to generate the Vitis project.
+In this section, review important aspects of the `vck_190_v1_0_pfm.tcl` script used to generate the Vitis project.
 Open this script, review the comments, follow the notes in the next sections of this module.

 #### Platform Create